nwalzer/Humanitarian-App/README.md

 Deployment can be found [here](https://humanitarian-app-development.web.app)

 This web app utilizes a REACT frontend with a nodeJS and firebase backend.
+There is no actual *server*, as firebase offers a severless architecture.
+However, we have utilized firebase cloud functions to act as a server and, for readability, refer to the these functions as our server throughout this document.

 # Security Developments
 - [Password hashing](#Password-Hashing)